Maalot Educational Network | Evaluated Learning Experience

 Students prepare for this proficiency examination using Yiddish language texts focusing on basic grammar and vocabulary and aural comprehension materials.

 In the lower division baccalaureate/associate degree category, 6 semester hours in Yiddish (3/21).
-NOTE: Only students who receive 6 credits on both the Elementary Yiddish (YID198) and Intermediate Yiddish (YID297) exams may earn more credits on the Advanced Yiddish (YID398) exam.
+NOTE: Only students who receive 6 credits on both the Elementary Yiddish (YID198) and Intermediate Yiddish (YID298) exams may earn up to 4 semester hours on the Advanced Yiddish (YID398) exam.